kubeflow/pipelines/samples/contrib/aws-samples/ground_truth_pipeline_demo/README.md

 The sample goes through the workflow of creating a private workteam, creating data labeling jobs for that team, and running a training job using the new labeled data.

+## Prerequisites

+Make sure you have the setup explained in this [README.md](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/aws-samples/README.md)
+(This pipeline does not use mnist dataset.
+Follow the instruction bellow to get sample dataset)

 ## Prep the dataset, label categories, and UI template